swetlanakr/project4/README.md

 2. Run in Docker:
     * Complete Dockerfile
     * Complete and execute run_docker.sh by "./run_docker.sh"
-    * Test it by making a prediction: "./make_prediction.sh"
+    * Test it by making a prediction: "./make_prediction.sh".
+Please be aware to use an extra terminal for this command!
     * Upload docker image by completing upload_docker.sh and executing it with "./make_prediction.sh"
-4. Run in Kubernetes:  `./run_kubernetes.sh`

 ### Kubernetes Steps

 * Setup and Configure Docker locally
-* Setup and Configure Kubernetes locally
+* Setup and Configure Kubernetes locally by starting Minikube with the command "Minikube start --vm-driver=none"
-* Create Flask app in Container
-* Run via kubectl
+* Check if a cluster is running with "kubectl config view"
+* execute the file "run_kubernetes.sh" to get it running
+* Make a prediction